Table of Contents

 • Fluid enough to match up with the continuous risk mitigation and the testing

-If you are such an enterprise which feels that it indeed has what it takes to implement Adaptive Software Development framework seamlessly, go for it without much thinking!
+If you are such an enterprise which feels that it indeed has what it takes to implement Adaptive Software Development framework seamlessly, hire software developers and go for it without much thinking!